Image

 • Sexual Exploitation of a Minor: Encompasses filming, photographing, or participating in any aspect of the creation process of child pornography.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Marshall, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
+If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte now at (314) 900-HELP or reach out to us online.
 You need an knowledgeable advocate on your side to protect your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Marshall, MO | Marshall, MO Criminal Defense | Combs Waterkotte

-What Are the Legal Ramifications for Child Pornography in Marshall, MO?
+What Are the Penalties for Child Pornography in Marshall, MO?

-Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
-The offense becomes a class B felony in Marshall, MO if you:
+From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
+The severity of the offense escalates to a class B felony in Marshall, MO if any of the following conditions are met:

 • Possess over 20 still images of child pornography